The following policies apply to all scholarships awarded by the University of Wisconsin-Milwaukee and its schools, colleges, departments, and areas.

 Most scholarships have minimum criteria.
 The most common include a minimum grade point average (GPA), full-time enrollment, and the completion of a minimum number of total hours for the year.

-Grade Point Average (GPA), when stated as a minimum criterion for renewable scholarships, is reviewed annually following the conclusion of the spring term.
-Awarding units may elect to review GPA on a more frequent basis (e.g., following every fall/spring semester).
+• Grade Point Average (GPA), as recorded in PAWS, is used to verify initial and ongoing eligibility.
+UWM does not round a GPA; rather, UWM truncates the GPA at the third decimal place (thousandth).
+When stated as a minimum criterion for renewable scholarships, GPA is reviewed annually following the conclusion of the spring term.
+Awarding units may elect to review GPA more frequently (e.g., following every semester).

 Enrollment